 The following lessons were learnt during program implementation:

-MIFUMI has over the years learnt that to create lasting change for women and girls programmes need to:
+MIFUMI has over the years learnt that to create lasting change, women and girls programmes need to:

 Adopt a woman centred approach which makes it essential that staff understand women’s rights and also ensures the activities are well targeted with primary accountability to women and girls.
 It also means that the best interests of women and girls are safeguarded, their participation assured, and their confidence built throughout the process of accessing justice.
 In line with this, MIFUMI Uganda works to create community “champions” from among the women supported together with supportive individuals in the community to build a “safety net” around survivors.